airbytehq/airbyte/docs/deploying-airbyte/local-deployment.md

 ./run-ab-platform.sh
 ```

-- In your browser, just visit [http://localhost:8000](http://localhost:8000)
+- In your browser, visit [http://localhost:8000](http://localhost:8000)
 - You will be asked for a username and password.
 By default, that's username `airbyte` and password `password`.
-Once you deploy Airbyte to your servers, be sure to change these:
+Once you deploy Airbyte to your servers, be sure to change these in your `.env` file:

 ```yaml
 # Proxy Configuration